AlecTroemel/objconf/README.md

 ```

 ##### merge_env(prefix = '')
 given environment variables with the given prefix.
-The env var names are converted to lowercase for comparrison and merging into the configuration.
+The env var names by default are converted to lowercase for comparrison and merging into the configuration.
 So for example the env var `PREFIX_PARENT_CHILD=test` will be merged into the config at `{ parent: { child: 'test' } }`.
 Prefix is optional, if you do not give one its suggested to add a schema before running this method.

 ```js
 conf.merge_env(); // run set_schema() first!